farisnour/lula-cli/README.md

-# Lula - A CLI tool to manage pull requests from the terminal

 Lula is a CLI tool to manage pull requests in git repositories from the terminal.
 It currently only supports Gitlab repositories.

 <!--